privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     22 => array(
         'class'                => 'privacyidea:checkEntityID',
         /**
-         *  Depending on setFalseEntityIDs and setTrueAttributes the filter will set the state variable
+         *  Depending on excludeEntityIDs and includeAttributes the filter will set the state variable
          *  $state[$setPath][$setPath] to true or false.
          *  To selectively enable or disable privacyIDEA, make sure that you specify setPath and setKey such
          *  that they equal enabledPath and enabledKey from privacyidea:serverconfig or privacyidea:privacyidea.